-City of Billings, FY2022-2023 Annual Action Plan Community Development Block Grant (CDBG), HOME Investment Partnership Programs (HOME), and Citizen Participation Plan Update
+City of Billings, FY2023-2024 Annual Action Plan Community Development Block Grant (CDBG), HOME Investment Partnership Program (HOME), and Citizen Participation Plan Update

-The City of Billings will hold a PUBLIC HEARING on its FY2022-2023 Annual Action Plan on Monday, April 25, 2022, at 5:30 p.m. at the City Council meeting in Billings, Montana.
-The purpose of the public hearing is to obtain public comment on local housing and community development needs relative to proposed CDBG and HOME funding recommendations a proposed update to the Citizen Participation Plan.
+The City of Billings will hold a PUBLIC HEARING on its FY2023-2024 Annual Action Plan on Monday, April 24, 2023 at 5:30 p.m. at the City Council meeting in Billings, Montana.
+The purpose of the public hearing is to obtain public comment on local housing and community development needs relative to proposed CDBG and HOME funding recommendations.